Fees and payment information

 - All members receive the complete publications schedule for the relevant membership year, regardless of when they joined within the publication cycle.

-- Membership applications received on or after 1st October 2017 will be considered for 2018 membership and those applying will receive the 2018 publications schedule.
+- Membership applications received on or after 1st October 2020 will be considered for 2021 membership and will receive the 2021 publications schedule.

 Individuals can join BASAS or renew their existing membership using four methods: